Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Conclusion

 This series of short articles supports those new to filming with Olympus mirrorless cameras.
-I planned more time for future articles to discuss frame rates, aspect ratios, the 180-degree shutter rule, the need for ND filters, camera movements, autofocusing techniques, and video editing.
+I planned more time for future articles to review frame rates, aspect ratios, the 180-degree shutter rule, the need for ND filters, camera movements, autofocusing techniques, and video editing.

 VideoPic Blog Comments